8 Ways to Use HubSpot and WordPress Together (Updated)

 On top of all of that, they have integration with Zapier, which means you can do pretty much any custom workflows, processes, automation, and anything else you can dream up.

-HubSpot App Marketplace
+Hubspot App Marketplace

 While many of these apps are paid, HubSpot also has a whole roster of free apps and app integrations.
 These include simple services like Google Calendar and Gmail, ad networks like Facebook Ads, and productivity apps like Zoom and Slack.
 You can even use things like Stripe for payment processing, Canva for design, and Asana to manage projects.